chebenkoo/proc_info/README.md

 # proc_info Process information

-  ## File main.cpp descrive the basic inforamtion about the running proccess.
+## File main.cpp describe the basic information about the running process.
-  ### The main data is retrieve by parsing the  /proc/%s direcotory
+### The main data is retrieved by parsing the /proc/%s directory